Media Disclosure: Along with my family, I was welcomed at Awasi Atacama with a media rate. All opinions are entirely my own.

 Awasi Atacama Private Tours

-As mentioned earlier in this post, one of the things that really sets this property apart from other San Pedro de Atacama luxury hotels is the fact that the Awasi experience includes customized tours with a private guide.
+As mentioned earlier, one of the things that really sets Awasi Atacama apart is the ability to enjoy customized tours with a private guide.
 Here are just a few of the reasons this made our visit extra special.

 - Our excursions were designed specifically with our interests in mind.
 There was no wasted time on a tour that was only partially what we wanted.

-- Our personal guide Sebastian timed our visits to popular spots in such a way that we rarely came across more than a few other people.
-We are not fans of visiting tourist sights with bus loads of other tourists.
+- Our guide timed our visits to popular spots so that we rarely came across more than a few other tourists.